 “We told the public that if the referendum didn’t pass these were the cuts that we were going to make to try and live within our means,” said District 208 school board President Matt Sinde.
 “Do I like cutting?
 No, but I also know that we have to live within our means.”

 The school board also unanimously voted to institute a pay-to-participate program for sports.
-Beginning this fall families will have to cough up $75 for their child to be on a RBHS athletic team.

 The school board also voted 6 to 1 to raise the school’s basic registration fee from $165 to $190, an increase of about 15 percent.